 - 1. Forgery/Counterfeiting Forging, counterfeiting, or altering without authorization any document or instrument of identification (ID). - 2.
 Possession/Use Possessing, using, or displaying an ID that is not one's own or is fictitious, canceled, revoked, or suspended. - 3.
-Loaning/Selling Loaning or selling an ID to another person not entitled to the ID. - j.
-Unauthorized Electronic Recording Using any electronic or other device to make an audio, photographic, or video record of any person without his/her knowledge or without his/her effective permission in a place where he/she has a reasonable expectation of privacy, when such a recording is objectively likely to cause injury, embarrassment, or distress.
+Loaning/Selling Loaning or selling an ID to another individual not entitled to the ID. - j.
+Unauthorized Electronic Recording Using any electronic or other device to make an audio, photographic, or video record of any individual without their knowledge or without their effective permission in a place where they have a reasonable expectation of privacy, when such a recording is objectively likely to cause injury, embarrassment, or distress.
 This does not include Sexual Exploitation, which is prohibited under Chapter 5, Paragraph p.4 of the Code.